 New construction and major renovation projects are required to include emergency evacuation maps as part of interior signage package.
-The University Planner's Office has established standards regarding evacuation signage and maps.
-Review "Guidelines for Emergency Evacuation Maps/Plans" and consult Design Manager.
+Consult Design Manager, who shall obtain standards from the Office of Emergency Preparedness.

 Building Directories

 New construction projects are encouraged to include building directories as part of interior signage package.
 Major renovation projects are also encouraged to upgrade existing and/or install new building directories.
 Consult Design Manager for guidelines and standards.